Saga novel: Examples

 A major example of a saga novel in English literature is George Eliot's Middlemarch.
 In Russia, Leo Tolstoy's War and Peace is a representative saga novel.
-In Korea, Kyunglee Park's Lands (Tohgee) is another example.
+In Korea, Kyunglee Park's Lands (Toji) is another example.
 In the United States, Pearl S. Buck's The Good Earth and Margaret Mitchell's Gone with the Wind belong to the category of saga novels.
-In China, Lo Guanzhong (Lo Kuanchung)'s Sanguo zhi yanyi (Sankuo chi yen-i; Romance of the Three Kingdoms) is the most representative and well-known saga novel since the 14th century.
+In China, Luo Guanzhong (Lo Kuanchung)'s Sanguo zhi yanyi (Sankuo chi yen-i; Romance of the Three Kingdoms) is the most representative and well-known saga novel since the 14th century.